 The total cost for 3 days and 2 nights in Boracay is around Php 6925 or just round it up to Php 7000 per person.

-AirAsia is the cheapest airline going to Caticlan, Boracay.
-Choose AirAsia if you want to save big bucks.
-When we traveled to South Korea we also booked our flight with AirAsia.
+AirAsia offers the cheapest flights going to Caticlan, Boracay from Manila.
+Choose AirAsia if you want to save some money.

 If you have a weak or sensitive stomach to tap drinking water it would be better to buy bottled water or drink soda every time you will eat in restaurants.

-Jollibee and McDonald’s are both within walking distance from D’ Mall.
+The fast-food restaurants Andoks, Jollibee, and McDonald’s are within walking distance from D’ Mall.